Scandinavian Journey: Featuring Norway and Denmark

 Day 5 — Copenhagen, Oslo, Norway

-Enjoy a free morning in Copenhagen and then, en route to the overnight ferry, visit the delightful fishing village of Dragor and Christianborg Palace, seat of the Danish Parliament.
+After a morning at leisure in Copenhagen, set off midday for Christianborg Palace, seat of the Danish Parliament; and the cozy fishing village of Dragor, with its historic buildings and cobblestone streets.
 Late this afternoon, board the overnight DFDS ferry to Oslo, get settled in your private outside cabin, and enjoy dinner on board.
 (B,D)